paruljain/nlsh/README.md

 * API key from OpenAI.
 You can [get one here](https://platform.openai.com/playground) for free.
 Sign up, then click on *Personal* top right corner, then *View API keys*.

 # Installing nsh
 Download the zip of this repo on your Linux machine.
 Extract to any folder.
+Rename config_sample.py to config.py and insert your OpenAI API key in config.py.

 # Running nsh
 *python nsh.py*